Quick Answer

 Key Takeaways

-• The U.S. stock market is primarily traded through two major exchanges: the NASDAQ and the New York Stock Exchange (NYSE), both regulated by the Securities and Exchange Commission (SEC).
+- The U.S. stock market is primarily traded through two major exchanges: the NASDAQ and the New York Stock Exchange (NYSE), both regulated by the Securities and Exchange Commission (SEC).

-• Investors can earn returns through capital gains — buying shares at a lower price and selling at a higher price — or through dividend income paid out typically on a quarterly basis.
+- Investors can earn returns through capital gains, buying shares at a lower price and selling at a higher price, or through dividend income paid out typically on a quarterly basis.

-• A bull market is characterized by rising prices and economic growth, while a bear market reflects declining prices and economic slowdown, according to Investopedia.
+- A bull market is characterized by rising prices and economic growth, while a bear market reflects declining prices and economic slowdown, according to Investopedia.

-• The 1929 stock market crash caused the Dow Jones Industrial Average to lose 23 percent in two days, and the 1987 crash saw a single-day decline of 22.6 percent.
+- The 1929 stock market crash caused the Dow Jones Industrial Average to lose 23 percent in two days, and the 1987 crash saw a single-day decline of 22.6 percent.

-• Mutual funds offer built-in diversification by holding shares across multiple companies, making them a popular starting point for new investors per Fidelity.
+- Mutual funds offer built-in diversification by holding shares across multiple companies, making them a popular starting point for new investors per Fidelity.

-• Traders use technical analysis tools such as moving averages and chart indicators to make short-term buy and sell decisions, often holding positions for minutes to days.
+- Traders use technical analysis tools such as moving averages and chart indicators to make short-term buy and sell decisions, often holding positions for minutes to days.

 Understanding How the Stock Market Works

-The stock market is beneficial for investors and the companies that have shares trading.
-It allows each company to raise capital and use it to expand product lines, marketing or general operations.
-Investors benefit by having a way to grow their money, which is done by purchasing a stock and selling it at a higher price.
+Publicly traded companies benefit from having shares on an exchange just as much as investors do.
+Each listing gives the company a mechanism to raise capital and deploy it toward product expansion, marketing, or general operations.
+Investors benefit by having a structured way to grow their money, purchasing a stock and selling it at a higher price.
 According to the SEC’s investor education resources, understanding basic market mechanics is essential before committing any funds.

 How To Make Money in the Stock Market

-If a person has saved money and wants to invest in a public company, such as Apple, Starbucks or Microsoft, they can purchase shares at the stock exchange where the shares are trading.
+If a person has saved money and wants to invest in a public company, such as Apple, Starbucks or Microsoft, they can purchase shares at the exchange where those shares are trading.
 After taking this action, they hope the stock’s value goes higher.
 If the price appreciates, they may decide to take profits, which are known as capital gains.
 The IRS defines capital gains as the profit realized from selling a capital asset, such as a stock, for more than its purchase price.

 Getting Paid With Dividends